sandykaur2008/Art-Site/README.md

 - Follow these instructions: https://help.github.com/articles/cloning-a-repository/

 # Prerequisites
-Aside from a working browser, you will also need:
+Aside from a working browser and Python 3, you will also need:

 - the dependencies in requirements.txt